manni155/ux815-starttofinish/README.md

-# Static HTML Boilerplate
+# UX 815 Start To Finish Lab
-Basic HTML, CSS, and JavaScript setup for a simple website.
+Lab 4.5 for UX 815